remnrem/luna-doc/docs/ref/soap.md

 between stage labels and signal data (assuming a signal that would be expected to track strongly with sleep stage, i.e. typically an EEG).

-The standard typical usage is very simple, as it uses a default feature/model set, i.e. something like:
+The typical usage is very simple, as it uses a default feature/model set, i.e. something like:

 ```
 luna s.lst -o out.db -s SOAP sig=C3_M2